Jinyi-Liu/RA/README.md

 ### 101830
 Incorporation issue about the voting stocks (FON Stock and PCS Stock) which I can't determined.

+### 103595
+Scale the proportion of dividend to 1:0.65.
+### 104889
+Seven by the holders of Class A Stock voting separately as a class and three by the holders of Class B Stock voting separately as a class.
+Both classes of the Company's Common Stock participate equally as to dividends.
+### 106532 *
+All outstanding shares of Class B common stock converted into common stock on July 1, 2007.
+### 109657
+Common Stock; Series B C F Preferred Stock.
+### 110027
+Class A Common Stock and  Class B Common Stock have same voting rights and cash-flow rights.
+### 205520
+Merge.
+### 216039
+Dividends.
+Merge.
+### 317158
+The Company has paid no dividends in the past and does not consider likely the payment of any dividends in the foreseeable future.
+The Class B preferred shares carry no dividends, are non-convertible and entitle the holder to two votes per share.
+99,400 of the Class B preferred shares have been issued and are outstanding.
+### 318259
+Like the above.
+### 318306 ?
+Unless a holder of Series A Preferred Stock elects otherwise, its ability to convert its Series A Preferred Stock into common stock or to vote on an as-if-converted to common stock basis is restricted to the extent that such conversion would result in the holder owning more than **4.99%** of our issued and outstanding common stock or voting together with the common stock on an as-if-converted to common stock basis in respect of more than 4.99% of our issued and outstanding common stock.
+Eight holders of our Series A Preferred Stock have elected not to be governed by these restrictions, although we have entered into an agreement with one such holder whereby that holder's ability to convert or vote its shares of Series A Preferred Stock will not be subject to a beneficial ownership cap of 4.99%.
+Consequently, giving effect to the beneficial ownership cap restrictions, the Series A Preferred Stock issued and outstanding as of March 28, 2008 is convertible into **11,666,195** shares of common stock and the holders of the Series A Preferred Stock vote on an as-converted basis with the holders of our common stock.
+The Company has no other voting securities.

 ## 2. Process Method
 ### 2.1 Description